What are Discretionary Trusts?

 A trust is a separate legal entity and transfer of assets into the trust may come with a tax cost.

-A discretionary trust will always pay income tax at the highest rate.
-For example, any gross income above £1,000 (the standard rate tax band for trusts) is taxable at the current trust tax rate of 45%; the exception to this is dividends, which currently incur a tax rate of 39.35%.
+A discretionary trust will always pay Income tax at the highest rate.
+For example, any gross income above £500 (the allowance for trusts) is taxable at the current trust tax rate of 45%; the exception to this is dividends, where the tax rate is 39.35%.
 When trustees pay income to a beneficiary who is taxed at less than 45%, the beneficiary can reclaim tax so that their eventual tax burden is no greater than it would have been if the trust assets were their own.

-There will also be Capital Gains Tax to pay at a rate of 20% (or 24% for UK residential property) if the trust’s annual total taxable gain is greater than its tax-free allowance (currently £1500, or £3000 if the beneficiary is vulnerable).
+There will also be Capital Gains tax to pay at a rate of 24% (or 28% for carried interest) if the trust’s annual total taxable gain is greater than its tax-free allowance (currently £1,500, or £3,000 if the beneficiary is vulnerable).

 So, while you don’t have to be wealthy to find that a discretionary trust can offer a flexible, effective way of passing assets onto your chosen beneficiaries – both during your lifetime, and following your death – there may be other options, including alternative trusts, which could be more appropriate for your individual situation.